A moment-angle manifold whose cohomology is not torsion free: Construction

-In fact, if $L_0$ is also a polytopal sphere, the stellar subdivision of it is also polytopal.
-It has been proved in a geometric sense by G. Ewald and G. C. Shephard in \cite{ES74}.
+{\bf Remark:} If $L_0$ is also a polytopal sphere, the stellar subdivision of $L_0$ is also polytopal.
+It has been proved in a geometric sense by G.~Ewald and G.~C.~Shephard in \cite{ES74}.

 Let $\widetilde{L}_0$ be the simplicial polytope and its boundary $\partial \widetilde{L}_0=L_0$ be the polytopal sphere.
 If $\sigma$ is a simplex of $L_0$ and $\sigma$ is the intersection of the facets (maximal simplices of $L_0$) $F_{i_1}, F_{i_2}, \cdots , F_{i_r}$, one can take any point ${p}$ beyond the facets $F_{i_1}, F_{i_2}, \cdots , F_{i_r}$ and beneath the other facets (See \cite{Gr03} p.78 for the definitions of ¡±beyond¡± and ¡±beneath¡±).
 The stellar subdivision $ss_{\sigma}\partial \widetilde{L}_0$ is the boundary of the convex hall of $\widetilde{L}'_0=conv(\widetilde{L}_0 \cup {p})$.